Using defaults

 Stabilizing a frame at a time¶

-The method VidStab.stabilize_frame()
+The method VidStab.stabilize_frame() can accept numpy arrays to

 allow stabilization processing a frame at a time.
 This can allow